frederic-perez/AmE-dictionary/data/dictionary.md

 __homicide__
 __homie__ _n_ _slang_ _chiefly US_ Short for homeboy or homegirl. _Homies for life._
 __homily__ _n_ :two: /HAH-muh-lee/ A homily is a usually short talk on a religious or moral topic. _Homily_ may also refer to an inspirational catchphrase, or to a trite or stale remark.
+__homing beacon__ _n_ :three: A radio beacon, either airborne or on the ground, toward which an aircraft can fly if equipped with a radio compass or homing adapter. _Syn_ radio homing beacon
 __homogenized milk__ _n_ Milk with the fat particles broken up and dispersed uniformly so the cream will not rise.
 __homologate__ _v_ To approve, especially to confirm officially.
 __homophily__